 What's fast growing, easy to grow and packed with vitamins?
 It must be broccoli, of course (or every child’s worst nightmare)!
-These varieties of broccoli are mainly the white and purple sprouting and are generally harvested in the summer autumn (depending upong when sown).
+These varieties of sprouting broccoli can be grown all year for a summer and winter harvest our stocks contain white, green and purple sprouting broccoli.

 Ideal for growing in the UK (they prefer cooler temperatures), brussel sprouts fro your garden taste much better than shop-bought varieties.

 Cabbages come in many different shapes, sizes and colours.
 With a little pre-planning, you can harvest cabbages almost all year round.

 Carrots sown regularly will provide you with a crop for an entire year and they're so simple to grow!
 They come in a range of colours and sizes and even perform well in containers if you're short on space or have heavy clay soil (just make sure no stones are in the soil or you risk forking).

 One of the best reasons to grow your own vegetables is to save money, and with cauliflowers being rather pricy it really is worthwhile.
 They do require a fair amount of space, however, not to mention deep rich soil.
 Regular watering is required and efforts should be doubled during the summer.
 That said, cauliflowers can be grown all year round.